 Slowly but surely chatbots and voice assistants are getting a foothold in the ecommerce field.
-By 2025 the global chatbot market is expected to account for $1.25 billion, growing at a CAGR of 24.3%, according to a new report by Grand View Research, Inc. Incorporated into messenger apps, chatbots provide online retailers a wealth of new marketing opportunities.
+By 2025 the global chatbot market is expected to account for $1.25 billion, growing at a CAGR of 24.3%, according to a new report by Grand View Research, Inc. Incorporated into messenger apps, chatbots provide online retailers with a wealth of new marketing opportunities.
 For instance, the ability to interact with multiple customers simultaneously, suggest relevant products based on context, or roll out native advertising campaigns.
-That means a way more personal and quality customer service at a significantly lower cost.
+AI-driven chatbots are on the rise too, uncovering a never-before-seen way to provide for more personal and quality customer service at a significantly lower cost.

 Voice assistants are yet another hot trend for the millennials.
 Allowing to search for goods, place orders or make payments with ease, these tools facilitate the entire buying process.
 Thus, voice purchases will continue influencing the sphere as well.

 Over the past few years, video content has been gaining popularity as an effective online marketing medium.
 And it seems like this trend is not going anywhere the next year.
 Allowing to convey information in a more engaging and comprehensible way, video feed promotes brand recall and opens up new opportunities to market products and services.
-Videos placed on landing pages can increase conversion rates by 80%, so investments into video content marketing will definitely grow.
+Videos placed on landing pages are proved to improve conversion rates, so investments into video content marketing will definitely grow.